 Standard What this means?
 What this might mean in Practice?
 Linked Standards Crite ria 4 Monitoring and d Evaluation Learning from the project is identified, built upon and communicated to funding body.
 C4.3 Service user satisfaction and feedback is evaluated to build upon strengths General service user feedback is an important part of the quality improvement process.
-It Evidence that service users have had the opportunity to provide feedback in a manner that is appropriate to their needs.
-C3.1 C3.2 and address any areas for improvement. relates to generic aspects of the service such as opening hours, accessibility, venue, timely notification of Evidence that feedback has been received, analysed and that relevant action by the organisation has occurred if necessary in a timely manner. appointments, how / when phones are answered. - Clear feedback / complaints procedure.
+It opportunity to provide feedback in a manner C3.1 C3.2 and address any areas for improvement. relates to generic aspects of the service such as opening hours, accessibility, venue, timely notification of - Evidence that feedback has been received, analysed and that relevant action by the organisation has occurred if necessary in a timely manner. appointments, how / when phones are answered. - Clear feedback / complaints procedure.
 Evidence of effective links with appropriate stakeholders in relation to the evaluation of services.